szilard/benchm-ml/README.md

 The [R](2a-rf.R) implementation is slow and inefficient in memory use (100x the size of the dataset).
 It cannot cope by default with a large number of categories, therefore the data had to be one-hot encoded.
-The implementation uses 1 processor core, but it is easy to build the trees in parallel using all the cores and combine them at the end.
+The implementation uses 1 processor core, but with 2 lines of extra code it is easy to build the trees in parallel using all the cores and combine them at the end.

 The [Python](2b-rf.py) implementation is fast, more memory efficient and uses all the cores.
-Variables needed to be one-hot encoded and doing this for *n* 10M exhausted all the memory.
+Variables needed to be one-hot encoded (which is more involved than for R) and for *n* 10M doing this exhausted all the memory.

 The [H2O](2d-rf-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
 The accuracy on *n* 1M is somewhat lower than for the Python version.

+[Spark](2e-rf-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) crashes already at *n* 1M.